Jmatt6836/homelab-portfolio/windows-server/README.md

 - DNS forward lookup zone management
 - Manual and dynamic DNS record registration
 - Static IP planning for server infrastructure

+  ## Troubleshooting & Challenges
+- **Static IP not persisting on Windows Server** — initial static IP assignment via `New-NetIPAddress` didn't stick after reboot.
+Resolved by removing the existing IP configuration first with `Remove-NetIPAddress` before reassigning
+- **Ubuntu couldn't reach Windows Server** — ping to 192.168.1.10 failing due to Ubuntu's internal network adapter (enp0s8) being DOWN with no IP assigned.
+Fixed by configuring netplan permanently so the static IP survives reboots
+- **DHCP scope showing old APIPA address** — the DNS server option in the DHCP scope was initially configured with the 169.254.x.x APIPA address instead of the static IP.
+Removed and reconfigured after setting the correct static IP
+- **ISO boot error on Windows Server install** — initial install failed because the ISO was attached to a SATA controller instead of IDE.
+Fixed by adding a PIIX4 IDE controller and reattaching the ISO
+- **Ctrl+Alt+Del on VM** — discovered that VirtualBox intercepts Ctrl+Alt+Del before it reaches the VM.
+Resolved using Input → Keyboard → Insert Ctrl-Alt-Del from the VirtualBox menu

+  ## Results / Validation
+- Windows Server 2022 successfully promoted to Domain Controller
+- lab.local domain created with three OUs, four users, and one security group
+- Group Policy password policy and login banner confirmed active
+- DNS verified via PowerShell — all AD SRV records present
+- DHCP scope active with correct router, DNS, and domain name options
+- Ubuntu Server successfully joined to lab.local via Kerberos/SSSD
+- Cross-platform AD authentication confirmed — domain group memberships visible from Linux
+- Ubuntu dynamically registered in Windows DNS upon domain join

 ## What I Learned